alexplaskett/QNXSecurity/README.md

 - [QNX Security Whitepaper](https://labs.mwrinfosecurity.com/assets/BlogFiles/mwri-qnx-security-whitepaper-2016-03-14.pdf)

+The following tools are included:

-FWAnalysis for tools used for static analysis of firmware
+- FWAnalysis for tools used for static analysis of firmware

-IPCFuzz for fuzzing QNX IPC
+- IPCFuzz for fuzzing QNX IPC

-PPSFuzz for fuzzing Persistant Publish Subscribe
+- PPSFuzz for fuzzing Persistant Publish Subscribe

-MsgFuzz for fuzzing PROCMGR, MEMMGR and PATHMGR
+- MsgFuzz for fuzzing PROCMGR, MEMMGR and PATHMGR

-SyscallFuzz for System Call Fuzzing Neutrino Syscalls
+- SyscallFuzz for System Call Fuzzing Neutrino Syscalls

-blackberry_monitor.py for fuzzing through GDB.
+- blackberry_monitor.py for fuzzing through GDB.

-devrev.sh for a QNX device review script.
+- devrev.sh for a QNX device review script.